 These four primary goals of life are based upon a fifth goal as their foundation, which is Arogya, or health and wellbeing of body and mind.
 Health, vitality and mental composure are the basis for pursuing the main goals of life, which are otherwise difficult to accomplish in an enduring manner.

 Ayurveda clearly is specifically designed to deal with Arogya or health and wellbeing, specifically the treatment of disease that obstructs them.
-This is done in order to facilitate the four main goals of Dharma, Artha, Kama and Moksha, which Ayurveda addresses only indirectly.
+This is done in order to facilitate the four main goals of Dharma, Artha, Kama and Moksha, which Ayurveda addresses only indirectly and are not the direct topic of Ayurvedic study or treatment

-Vedic counseling, on the other hand, is designed to help us directly achieve Dharma, Artha, Kama and Moksha, but recognizes the foundation of Arogya or health and wellbeing through Ayurveda, which it is more inclined to address indirectly as part of right living and behavioral practices.
+Vedic counseling, on the other hand, is designed to help us directly achieve Dharma, Artha, Kama and Moksha as its primary concern, but recognizes the foundation of Arogya or health and wellbeing through Ayurveda, which it is more inclined to address indirectly as part of right living and behavioral practices.

-In other words, Vedic counseling includes Ayurveda, but is not limited to it and has other primary considerations.
-Vedic counseling is based upon the examination dharma and karma as primary factors, even as behind health and wellbeing.
+Vedic counseling includes Ayurveda as its health and wellness aspect, but is not limited to it and has other considerations relative to the whole of life.
+Vedic counseling is based upon the examination of dharma and karma as primary factors, even as behind health and wellbeing.
+It is more of a spirituality, psychology and way of Vedic living.

 Vedic Counseling: A Broader Model that can include but is not limited to Ayurvedic Counseling

-Yet the broadness of the Vedic vision makes this possible at least to some extent.
+Yet the broadness of the Vedic vision makes this possible to integrate these various Vedic disciplines.
 Such factors as the three gunas, the five elements, the five sheaths or koshas, the seven chakras, the nature of mind and consciousness, and an understanding of karma and dharma, are common to all the Vedic fields, though addressed from different angles.
 This allows an integration of Ayurveda into Vedic counseling to various degrees, depending upon the interests and capacities of the counselor and how he or she may wish to develop their practice.
+In fact one can and should use all these Vedic disciplines together, though as a practitioner one may need to focus more in one than the other.

-In other words, an Ayurvedic practitioner can expand their range of concerns to include more of Vedic counseling.
-A Vedic counselor should at least know the basics of Ayurveda.
-Yet in terms of a career practice, a Vedic counselor and an Ayurvedic counselor cannot be simply equated.
+In other words, an Ayurvedic counselor or practitioner can expand their range of concerns to include more of Vedic counseling.
+Meanwhile, a Vedic counselor should at least know the basics of Ayurveda.
+In terms of a career practice, a Vedic counselor and an Ayurvedic counselor cannot be simply equated.
 An Ayurvedic counselor can benefit by knowing the basics of Vedic counseling, as a Vedic counselor can benefit by knowing the basics of Ayurveda.
-An Ayurvedic counselor is a specialized form of Vedic counselor, while a Vedic counselor will usually take a more general life guidance role with a more spiritual perspective.
+An Ayurvedic counselor is a specialized form of Vedic counselor, while a Vedic counselor will usually take a more general life guidance role with a more spiritual perspective and can specialize in Yoga, Vedanta, Jyotish or Vastu as well.